DE-cr/BSBmonCR/README.md

 (e.g. `20.1 °C` will be logged as `201`).
 For simplicity reasons, the CSV files will not contain a heading for the column names.

+To limit log data loss when restarting your BSBmonCR unit, existing `*.csv` files will be read and continued when switching to a new `yyyy-mm-dd`.
+Performing an OTA Update (c.f. below) will force `*.csv` writing immediately before the device's reset and reload the data from the file and continue it after the reset.

+#### Data Log Viewing

-BSBmonCR's `*.csv` files can be plotted using `BSBmonCR_log_viewer.html`.
+BSBmonCR's `*.csv` files can be plotted using `BSBmonCR_log_viewer.html`, which provides zoom and scroll functionality as well as data line highlighting / disabling.

 Should you wish to view multiple log files combined, create a compiled file by concatenating the original files, with each line prefixed with the orignal file's basename and a space.
 One way to do this is by using the following command:
 `perl -pe '($x=$ARGV)=~s/\..+/ /;s/^/$x/' ????-??-??.csv >combined.csv`[^1]
+As these combined files may overload `BSBmonCR_log_viewer.html` (especially with a complete month's data or even more), you may want to create reduced versions for display, e.g. by removing all but the minute-is-divisible-by-ten data lines through processing the files with `perl -ne 'print if /:.0,/'`.[^2]

 [^1]: That is, if you're on Unix.
 For Windows, use `perl -pe "BEGIN{@ARGV=map{glob}@ARGV}($x=$ARGV)=~s/\..+/ /;s/^/$x/" ????-??-??.csv >combined.csv` instead to expand the `?` wildcards.
 Perl is [free](https://perl.org) software, btw. :)

-To limit log data loss when restarting your BSBmonCR unit, existing `*.csv` files will be read and continued when switching to a new `yyyy-mm-dd`.
-Performing an OTA Update (c.f. below) will force `*.csv` writing immediately before the device's reset and reload the data from the file and continue it after the reset.
+[^2]: On Windows, use double quotes instead of single quotes.

 ### OTA Update